The DisCO Project Matrix

 Interactive base DisCO Governance Model (based on the original DisCO Governance Model developed for Guerrilla Media Collective).

-The base governance model will display the basics for DisCO Governance in dedicated, graphically supported sections, with drop down text and links for more details, including examples and solutions derived from DisCO_LABS.
+The base governance model will display the basics for DisCO Governance in dedicated, graphically supported sections, with drop-down text and links for more details, including examples and solutions derived from the DisCO LABS.
 The model matrix will provide interactive Q&A style templates for prospective DisCOs to create their own spin-off governance models.

 The builder works through drag and drop components.
 These are known as "Governance Modules", presenting recurring solutions to common DisCO challenges sourced from various DisCO_LABS and experiences.
 They also provide information, pros/cons and risk assessment about the significance and lived experience behind every governance choice.